 Let’s understand how this is to be used as classification tool with help of practical illustration.

-Example of Marketable Securities
+Marketable Securities examples

 Company X Inc. invests in US Treasury bonds having a maturity duration of 30 years in financial year 2016.
-Company’s financial controller, Mr Adam Smith, is in dilemma as to whether those investments are to be classified as marketable securities or not.
+Company’s financial controller, Mr Adam Smith, is in dilemma as to whether those investments are to be classified as these securities or not.

 Solution – As discussed above, classification of securities as marketable securities has to be judged based on two important feature – Highly liquid and easily transferable.
-Classification of securities as marketable securities are not based on the time duration for which it is held by the investors.
-Marketable securities can be long term or short term.
+Classification of such securities are not based on the time duration for which it is held by the investors.
+Marketable securities on the Balance Sheet can be long term or short term.
 Government securities generally have long maturity duration.
 For e.g. U.S Treasury maturity can be as high as 30 years or as low as 28 days.
 Government security is one of the preferred mode of investment used by many fortune 500 Companies.
 Even though these securities don’t promise to return the principal back to the investor for 30 years, they can be sold relatively quickly in the bond market.
 Hence they are highly liquid and easily transferable.
 Thus, they are classified as marketable securities.

 #3 – Lower return on Marketable Securities